Surfacing Program Calls as Web APIs

 Configuration

-There are two main aspects that require some configuration settings or additional application support.
+There are three main aspects that require some configuration settings or additional application support.
 These are:

 - A Service Job class to support the programs called